-For example; A trans-man sexually attracted to males only = A homosexual sexual orientation.
+For example; A trans-man sexually attracted to males only or a trans-female who is attracted to women only = A ‘homosexual’ sexual orientation.

-There are a number of labels used to define a man who is sexually attracted to another man, for example; Homosexual, Gay, and Queer.
+There are a number of labels used to define a person who is sexually attracted to another person, for example; Homosexual, Gay, and Queer.
 These labels all have their own definitions and yet many in our society use the terms interchangeably.

 Along with bisexuality and heterosexuality, homosexuality is one of the three main categories of sexual orientation within the heterosexual–homosexual continuum.

 Scientists do not know the exact cause of sexual orientation, but they theorize that it is caused by a complex interplay of genetic, hormonal, and environmental influences, and do not view it as a choice.
-Contrary to many societal myths there is no substantive evidence which suggests parenting or early childhood experiences play a role with regard to sexual orientation.
+Contrary to many societal myths, there is no substantive evidence which suggests parenting, early childhood or socialisation, experiences play a role with regard to sexual orientation.

 Adapted from: Frankowski BL; American Academy of Paediatrics Committee on Adolescence (June 2004).

-Dave Wells has only included this paragraph above to inform the people who are exploring the causes of homosexuality, as he personally views this behaviour as homonormative because it is uncommon to explore; why people are heterosexual, due to it being viewed as the ‘norm’ in our society.
+Dave Wells has only included this paragraph above to inform the people who are exploring the causes of homosexuality, as he personally views this behaviour as being ‘hetero – normative’ because it is uncommon to explore; why people are heterosexual, due to it being viewed as the ‘norm’ in our society.

-‘Gay’ is another label used to describe same sex attracted men, which has its grass-roots origins, and for many it is a polite replacement for the word homosexual.
+‘Gay’ is another label used to describe same sex attracted people, which has its grass-roots origins, and for many it is a polite replacement for the word ‘homosexual’.

 The term Gay was originally used to mean “carefree”, “cheerful”, or “bright and showy”, however it is now a term that primarily refers to a homosexual person.